Think-and-Dev/gitbook-docs-test/docs/abis/MoCState.md

 ### setPeg

-sets the relation between DOC and dollar.
+sets the relation between StableToken and dollar.
 By default it is 1.

 ```js
 function setPeg(uint256 _peg) public nonpayable onlyAuthorizedChanger